-You should consider contacting a rehab facility ahead of time in case you’re unable to get through withdrawal on your own.
+Consider contacting a rehab facility ahead of time in case you’re unable to get through withdrawal on your own.

 Ask a trusted friend or family member to stay with you in case you experience a complication involving another health condition.
-A loved one may also be able to encourage you to get through withdrawal and avoid seeking heroin to treat your symptoms.
+A loved one may also be able to encourage you to get through withdrawal and avoid seeking heroin to alleviate your symptoms.

 Overcoming heroin withdrawal at a detox or rehab facility is much easier than detoxing at home.
 During heroin detox, you’ll receive around-the-clock medical supervision.
 Nurses will monitor your vital signs to ensure your safety.

 You’ll receive adequate nutrition and fluids that may ease some symptoms associated with heroin withdrawal.
 You may also receive some medications to treat symptoms such as pain, nausea or diarrhea.

 When you’re assessed at a heroin treatment facility, you can learn about medication-assisted treatments that may relieve symptoms of heroin withdrawal.
 Medications such as methadone or Suboxone may be recommended to help you taper off of heroin.
 These medications are proven to decrease relapse rates when they’re combined with other types of therapy for opioid addiction, according to the Substance Abuse and Mental Health Services Administration.